-Students can take no more than 11 hours (Education) 12 hours (Psychology) over the entire term for Fall and Spring.
-During the May and Summer terms, students can take no more than a combined 16 hours.
-Students can take no more than 3 hours (according to term length) during August or Winter terms.
-Credit may not be earned concurrently at another institution without the permission of the Registrar.
+Students can take no more than 11 hours (Education) 12 hours (Psychology) over the entire term for fall and spring.
+During the May and summer terms, students can take no more than a combined 16 hours.
+Students can take no more than 3 hours (according to term length) during August or winter terms.
+Credit may not be earned concurrently at another institution without the permission of the Office of the Registrar.